ascoa-dev/Trash_Monitoring_App/Structure.md

 - `app_dialog.dart` - Overlay dialog for confirmations.
 - `validation_controller.dart` - Centralized validation logic.
 - `form_binding.dart` - Shared bindings for form state management.
+- `AppLinks` integration is bootstrapped from `main.dart`, where `_initDeepLinks` listens for Firebase reset-password links and routes to `AppRoutes.resetPassword` with the out-of-band code argument.

 ---